singer-io/getting-started/docs/BEST_PRACTICES.md

 /organizations/{org_id}/projects/{project_id}/tickets`.

 This is an efficient design for applications, but can pose challenges for bulk extraction.
-Some common challenges include multiple levels of state in play, differences in how updates are propagated among records in the hierarchy, race conditions between users of the API's front end and an ongoing extraction process, etc. The amount of things that can go wrong is very API specific, but there are some best practices that can provide guidance in many cases.
+The specific challenges are very specific to an individual API's underlying implementation, but there are some best practices that can provide guidance in many cases.

 1. **Reduce Stream Dependencies** - Keep logic for child streams separate from parent streams.
-Each stream should be able to be extracted without extracting data for the parent.
-This opens up options in implementation that can provide efficiencies like only requesting the parent object's ID field for the child object's sync, and generally results in more readable code.
+Each stream should be able to be extracted without requiring the parent to be selected and without complex boolean logic to determine what data to emit.
+   - This opens up options in implementation that can provide efficiencies like only requesting the parent object's ID field for the child object's sync, and generally results in more readable code.
-   - For REST APIs that provide a client library, the library functions usually try to make efficient use of this pattern by lazy loading the parent object and only making requests as necessary.
+   - For REST APIs that provide a client library, the library functions usually try to make efficient use of this pattern by lazy loading the parent object and only making HTTP requests as necessary.
    - [Example
    tap-shopify](https://github.com/singer-io/tap-shopify/blob/v1.2.9/tap_shopify/streams/order_refunds.py#L28-L31)
 2. **Signpost State Keeping** - Set a maximum bookmark value before the